Our Mission

 Keeping Our History Alive

 Originally named the National Cowboys of Color Museum, the museum was renamed in 2008 to describe the diverse history the museum embodies.
-The museum is located at 2029 N Main Street, Fort Worth, Texas 76164 in the historic Fort Worth Stockyards area.
-There is a Hall of Fame and permanent exhibits highlighting the Buffalo Soldiers, Tuskegee Airmen, Native American Indian Chiefs and the Vaquero.
+The museum is located at 2201 Dottie Lynn Parkway, Suite 115, Fort Worth, Texas 76120.
+There is a Hall of Fame and permanent exhibits highlighting the Buffalo Soldiers, Tuskegee Airmen, Black Cowboys, Native American Chiefs and Heritage and the Vaquero and Hispanic Heritage.

 More About the Museum